doc4d/docs/docs/FormObjects/properties_Entry.md

 ## Writing Tools

-On macOS, this property lets end users apply Apple Intelligence **Writing Tools** to the text of [input](input_overview.md) and [4D Write Pro](writeProArea_overview.md) form objects.
+On macOS, this property lets end users apply Apple Intelligence **Writing Tools** to the text of [input](input_overview.md) (with [multiline](#multiline) support) and [4D Write Pro](writeProArea_overview.md) form objects.
 Writing Tools use a local AI to proofread, rewrite, summarize, or change the tone of text directly within your 4D application, without the data leaving the computer.

 When the property is enabled and the form is executed, a **Show Writing Tools** menu item is added to the [context menu](#context-menu) of the object.
 When the user selects an action in the Writing Tools, the text is replaced with the returned modification: